open-power-host-os/builds/README.rst

  - libvirt-daemon-driver-lxc
  - SLOF

-You can use the follow command to install, for instance, libseccomp's RPM:
+You can use the following command to install, for instance, libseccomp's RPM:

 ::